burger

 • Temporary interruption:

-• The sites on the hosting will be unavailable during the migration of the data.
+• The hosting sites will be unavailable during the data migration.

 • This process can take several minutes depending on the number of files to be transferred to the new Cloud Server.